Guy Earnest Zarzana

 February 14, 1961 – January 3, 2008

 Guy Zarzana was born on February 14, 1961, in New York, New York.
-There is little information about how he spent his childhood, but as a young adult Guy’s life was full of love and music.
-Guy had three sisters: Sherry-Ann, Dawn, and Denise Zarzana.
+He was raised by his grandparents after his mother was incarcerated in connection with a drug deal gone wrong.
+His memory lives on with his sisters: Sherry-Ann, Dawn, and Denise Zarzana.
 They loved their brother dearly and all have beautiful families of their own.

 From left to right: Denise Zarzana, Dawn Zarzana, Sherry-Ann Zarzana, and their mother